revaturelabs/interviewquestions/JDBC - IS/Jdbc - IS.md

 ---

-2.What is the functionality of resultset in jdbc?
+2.What is the functionality of resultset in JDBC?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)